donzelot/hn70ap/tools/README.md

 =====================

 The firmware on the hn70ap board can be directly flashed via JTAG.
-It can also be updated using an update process.
+It can also be updated using a dedicated process that does not required JTAG.

 How it works
 ------------